 Students' information releases are recorded in the Banner system by the Office of the Registrar.
 Banner users may view releases on the DU FERPA Information Release Form (SZAFRPA) form.
-Students, faculty and advisers may see if a release is in place by accessing the Student Profile on PioneerWeb or by a direct link in the MyWeb menu.
+Students, faculty and advisers may see if a release is in place by accessing Advising Tools and Resources at MyDU: https://my.du.edu/pages/advising-tools-and-resources.
 The form shows the valid period for the release; the specific information (e.g., grades) that may be released, and the party to whom the information may be released.